RaymondBrien/cherry-ML/README.md

 ### **Page 1: Quick Project Summary**

+*intended audience: general*

-- **Overview**: Brief introduction to powdery mildew and its impact on cherry plantations.
+- **Overview**: Brief introduction to powdery mildew and its impact on cherry plantations
 - **Requirements Overview**: Displays the project’s business goals relating to ML objectives.

 ### **Page 2: Leaves Visualizer**

+*intended audience: general and technical*

-- **Dataset Summary**: Information about dataset size, source, and class balance.
+- **Dataset Summary**: Information about dataset size, source, and class balance
 - **Visual Analysis Components**:
   - Image montage of healthy and powdery mildew-infected leaves for side-by-side comparison.
   - Mean variability displays for healthy and infected leaves.